tatmanblue/rust-aries-agent/docs/USING.md

 # How to use
 Currently, the only way to run aries-rust-agent is to run it from source code on the commandline.

-## Installation
+## Installation and running

 1. Install [rust](https://www.rust-lang.org/tools/install)
+2. open a command shell and create a working directory.
-2. Get the source code
+3. Get the source code
     ```
     git clone https://github.com/tatmanblue/rust-aries-agent.git
     ```
-3. Run the host app from the command line
+4. Run the host app from the command line
     ```
     cd host
     cargo run -- --host 127.0.0.1:8000 --role agent --wallet-type basic
     ```

+You will not see a lot of output and it my appear like its not functioning.
+To see the app output, you need to set `RUST_LOG` environment variable.
+The simplest is to set it to `debug`.
+You are free to set it how you like.
+Please refer to the [rust documentation](https://rust-lang-nursery.github.io/rust-cookbook/development_tools/debugging/config_log.html).

 ## Command Line Argument Reference